 What are the hedgehog dying signs?

-There are no specific signs of dying in hedgehogs.
-But, anything from old age, tumors, infections, cancers, injuries, dehydration, and not eating for a long time can cause their death.
+Hedgehogs can die of several reasons including old age, tumors, infections, cancers, injuries, dehydration, and not eating for a long time.

 There is a lot more to know to keep your hedgehog safe and healthy.
 Therefore, read this article completely to get the most out of it.